 Objective: While all organizations have an overarching “engagement pitch,” it is vital to develop a narrative around why this work is uniquely yours to do.
 This will assist in building rapport and the conviction that you personally align with your mission and are dedicated to solving the issue.
 This is a key element in ensuring the potential funder’s faith in you as an ally in your shared vision.

-The “nuggets” you craft are meant to be bite-sized openers to a deeper conversation about the work and inspire a funder to want to learn more.
+The ‘bite sized nuggets’ you craft are meant to be openers to a deeper conversation about the work, and inspire a funder to want to learn more.
 It is vital to respond to these questions in ways that truly make you come alive in the conversation.
-While they are great for settings such as galas or luncheons, your responses are also a good way to keep a sit-down meeting flowing with passion and connection.
+While they are great for settings such as galas, luncheons, or serendipitously at convenings, your responses are also a good way to keep a sit-down meeting flowing with passion and connection.

 Organizational “Why”